This is an official version.

 Armes & Ensignes

-2. (1) The Armes and Ensignes of the province are the Armes and Ensignes described in the document set out in Schedule "A", a copy of which is deposited in the Department of Municipal and Provincial Affairs.
+2. (1) The Armes and Ensignes of the province are the Armes and Ensignes described in the document set out in Schedule "A", a copy of which is deposited in the department.

 (2) A pictorial representation of the Armes and Ensignes of the province, printed in black and white, is set out in Schedule "B".